 During its exploitation, Mount Copper yielded a concentration of 0.37% in copper.
 By and large, Osisko Metals would like to find similar concentrations during the current exploration drive.
 However, the cutoff grade is estimated at 0.16%.
-The company would be ready to invest at Mount Copper with a grade higher than
+The company would be ready to invest at Mount Copper with a grade higher than this.

-In many of the holes drilled so far, the laboratory analyses are revealing what the company is looking for.
+In many of the holes drilled so far, the laboratory analyses are revealing what the com-